-It’s in times like you notice if you’ve spent enough time reflecting on portfolio management.
+It’s in times like this you notice if you’ve spent enough time reflecting on portfolio management.
 How did you feel when the DOW index fell ~780 points?
 Nervous?
 Did you feel the urge to swap one stock with another on “sale”?
 Did you extrapolate a negative scenario were all stocks plummet?
 News surely did.

 Investing isn’t a numbers game, it’s a phycological game